sharp0900/S4T2TM2/Design_Document.md

 	1. User selects "Rename Task" button
 	2. User selects task they would like to rename from a dropdown list that is displayed.
 	3. User enters the new name into a text field.
-	3. The task is stored in the database under the new name.
+	3. The task is stored in the database under the new name and the user is notified that the change was successful.
 - **Flow of Events for Alternate Scenario**
 	1. There is a cancel button users can click instead of renaming.
 	2. If there are no tasks to rename, they can only click "Cancel" to go back to the main menu.